MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Experimental Results

-\bh{Execution time comparison to HotSpot~\cite{skadron_temperatureAware}:} The commonly used thermal modeling tool HotSpot belongs to the same class as our thermal RC models.
-The execution times of the proposed models are significantly faster (1862$\times$ for 16, 607$\times$ for 36, and 245$\times$ for 64 - 2.5D integrated chiplet systems while 817$\times$ for the 16x3 - 3D integrated chiplet system) than HotSpot, as shown in Figure~\ref{fig:exe_time}.
+\bh{Execution time comparison to existing tools:} The commonly used thermal modeling tools, HotSpot~\cite{hotspot}, 3D-ICE~\cite{3D_ICE_3_1}, and PACT~\cite{pact} belong to the same class of model as our thermal RC models.
+As shown in Fig.~\ref{fig:exe_time}, our proposed thermal RC and DSS methods achieve significantly faster execution times compared to these tools.

-The significant speedup mentioned above with similar or higher accuracy is primarily attributed to two factors.
-First, we employ a non-uniform grid for different layers, as explained in Section~\ref{ssec:FEM_to_RC}.
-The speedup due to the use of a non-uniform grid size is 13$\times$, 17$\times$, 19$\times$ and 7$\times$ faster execution for 16, 36, 64 - 2.5D integrated and 16x3 - 3D integrated chiplet systems with respect to HotSpot.
-Second, we employ the adaptive solver LSODA.
-This solver requires fewer iterations per time step for convergence in comparison to HotSpot.
-Utilizing an identical grid configuration to HotSpot, the use of this solver alone leads to speedups of approximately 144$\times$, 35$\times$, 13$\times$, and 122$\times$, again with respect to the baseline HotSpot model execution time.
-Finally, we emphasize that MFIT, our multi-fidelity thermal model set covers a much wider range of accuracy and execution time trade-offs than a specific point solution such as HotSpot.
+HotSpot and PACT lack support for non-uniform grid structures, resulting in more complex ODE formulations and increased computational cost.
+In particular, HotSpot relies on the classical Runge-Kutta 4 (RK4) method, which is known to be less efficient for stiff systems due to its small time step requirements to maintain stability and accuracy, leading to increased computation time.
+As a result, our thermal RC model achieves a 4235$\times$ speedup for 16 chiplets, 4082$\times$ for 36 chiplets, 3630$\times$ for 64 chiplets, and 4050$\times$ for the 16$\times$3 3D chiplet system compared to HotSpot.
+Against PACT, our thermal RC model is 132$\times$ faster for 16 chiplets, 205$\times$ for 36 chiplets, 164$\times$ for 64 chiplets, and 167$\times$ for the 16$\times$3 3D chiplet system.

+While 3D-ICE does support non-uniform grids and employs an implicit Euler method for solving transient heat equations, MFIT further improves efficiency by integrating BLAS-optimized routines within the ODE solver pipeline.
+These routines accelerate matrix-vector multiplications and factorization steps, enabling faster convergence when used alongside the SuperLU solver.
+In contrast, 3D-ICE relies solely on SuperLU without these enhancements.
+Consequently, our approach achieves a 3$\times$ speedup for 16 chiplets, 2.3$\times$ for 36 chiplets, 1.9$\times$ for 64 chiplets, and 2.7$\times$ for the 16$\times$3 3D chiplet system over 3D-ICE.
+Moreover, our DSS method surpasses all RC-based models in execution efficiency, demonstrating the best performance among all evaluated tools.
+Finally, we emphasize that MFIT, our multi-fidelity thermal model set, covers a \textit{much wider range of accuracy and execution time trade-offs} than a specific point solution, providing greater flexibility for different modeling needs.